wlonk/arcadia/arcadia.md

 GM) a short question, which they must answer truthfully.
 This comes to your character as a flash of insight.

-### TODO King of Diamonds: the Creator
+### King of Diamonds: The Artist

-Discard this card to create a poem, painting, performance or similar piece of art.
-This piece is worthy of one of the great talents of the age.
+Your taste and skill are exquisite.
+When you discard this card, you may create a work of staggering beauty: a poem, a painting, a song, whatever is appropriate.
+All who experience it will be moved.

 ## Desires